dipanshu18/dipanshu18/README.md

 • I am a Full Stack Developer primarily focusing on creating dynamic, user-friendly web applications.

-• I use tools like JavaScript, React.js for frontend and Node.js, Express.js or Python, Django and PostgreSQL/MongoDB for the backend.
+• I use tools like JavaScript, React.js for frontend and Node.js, Express.js or Python, and PostgreSQL/MongoDB for the backend.

 • Let's connect and discuss how I can contribute.
 Reach out to me to create something great together.